NoisePrints: Distortion-Free Watermarks for Authorship in Private Diffusion Models: Method

 While this procedure is effective under simple image processing and diffusion-based manipulations, as demonstrated in \Cref{sec:robustness}, it does not address cases where the adversary applies geometric transformations or injects a watermark into an existing image.
 Geometric transformations can misalign the image embedding with its originating noise and therefore decrease the correlation, while injection attacks pose a challenge because an adversary may fabricate a different seed-image pair that also passes verification.
 To handle geometric transformations and injection-only attacks, we introduce a dispute protocol.

-\paragraph{Dispute Protocol} We propose a dispute protocol for cases where two parties submit conflicting authorship claims that both pass the verification test.
+\paragraph{Dispute Protocol} We propose a dispute protocol for cases where an adversary claims ownership over a modified version of the original content, and passes the basic verification protocol due to injecting their watermark into this modified version.
 The protocol requires each claimant $i \in \{A,B\}$ to submit a triplet $(x_i, s_i, g_i)$ consisting of their content, their seed, and an optional transformation $g_i \in \mathcal{G}$ from a public family of transformations (e.g., rotations or crops).
 For a claim $(x,s)$ and a transformation $g \in \mathcal{G}$, we define the extended NoisePrint score:

 The verifier then applies $g_i$ to the opponent’s content and evaluates:

 where $\mathrm{id}$ is the identity transformation.
 We refer to the first inequality as self check and the second as cross check.
 If one claimant satisfies both inequalities, that claimant is recognized as the rightful owner; if both or neither do, the dispute remains unresolved.
 The protocol is outlined in \Cref{alg:dispute}.